JasonLee-cp-zz/Escape-Room/README.md

        - dynamic size of multimap to store username/score/# of paths

-        - more too be added...
+       - Score Data management through file (.txt)

     (V) File input/output (e.g., for loading/saving game status)

-        - Score.txt file to store username/score/#of paths
+        - Score.txt file to store username / score

       - Import the scoreboard from the file when a new game is started